jc-hk-1916/NaviTerm/README.md

 Language / 语言: English | [中文](README.zh.md) | [Español](README.es.md) | [Français](README.fr.md) | [Deutsch](README.de.md) | [日本語](README.ja.md) | [Русский](README.ru.md)

-Automate your server operations with this professional SSH tool.
-Integrates SSH terminal, SFTP file management, port forwarding, automated tasks, and command snippets—built from the ground up for macOS, iPhone, and iPad.
-One app to solve all your remote management needs, with iCloud sync and background activity support.
+NaviTerm - The Pro SSH Client with a Built-in AI Assistant.
+It combines an SSH terminal, SFTP file management, port forwarding, task automation, and a powerful AI copilot into one seamless experience, designed exclusively for macOS, iPhone, and iPad.
+Your all-in-one remote management solution, complete with iCloud sync and background task support.

 ---

-## ✨ All-New Features
+## CORE FEATURES

+### AI Copilot
+- AI panel integrated directly into the terminal, supporting OpenAI, Claude, Gemini, and more
+- One-click command explanations, error fixes, script optimization, and security checks
+- Manage multiple AI chat sessions and create custom system prompt templates
+- Get smart command suggestions to supercharge your productivity

-### Automated Task Engine
+### Automation Engine
-- Schedule repetitive operations to run automatically, freeing your hands
+- Schedule and run repetitive tasks automatically, so you can set it and forget it
-- Visual script editor—no programming experience required
+- Visual script editor—no coding required
-- Rich built-in templates: server monitoring, log analysis, batch deployment
+- Packed with built-in templates for server monitoring, log analysis, batch deployments, and more
-- Multi-server batch operations—complete cross-machine tasks with one tap
-- Complete task logs with clear execution results
+- Execute tasks across multiple servers at once with a single click

-### Background Activity
+### Stay Connected with Background Tasks & iCloud Sync
-- SSH/SFTP/Port Forwarding sessions continue running in the background
-- Connections stay active even when you switch apps or lock your screen
+- Keep your SSH, SFTP, and port forwarding sessions running in the background, even when you switch apps

-### iCloud Sync Across Devices
-- Hosts, port forwards, and command snippets sync in real-time across iPhone, iPad, and Mac
+- Host configurations and command snippets sync in real-time across your iPhone, iPad, and Mac
-- Add a configuration on any device, and it's instantly available on all others
-- Silent push notifications keep cloud changes automatically synced
+- Changes are pushed automatically, so your setup is always ready on any device

 ---

-## 🔧 Core Features
+## PROFESSIONAL TOOLS

 ### SSH Terminal
-- Password and private key authentication (RSA, ED25519, P256)
+- Supports RSA, ED25519, and P256 key authentication
-- Manage multiple servers simultaneously with tabbed interface
-- Full terminal emulation with color and special character support
+- Full-featured terminal emulation with multi-tab support
-- In-terminal search with highlighting
+- In-terminal search highlighting and AI-powered assistance

-### Command Snippets
-- Save frequently used commands for one-tap execution
-- Build your personal command library—say goodbye to repetitive typing
-- Variable substitution for flexible adaptation to different scenarios

 ### SFTP File Management
-- Dual-pane file browser with drag-and-drop upload/download
+- Dual-pane browser with drag-and-drop for uploads and downloads
-- File rename, delete, and permission modification
-- Real-time transfer progress with cancellation support
+- Manage files, modify permissions, and monitor transfer progress
-- Preview multiple file types
+- Preview multiple file types directly in the app

 ### Port Forwarding
-- Local/remote port forwarding
+- Set up local/remote port forwarding and SOCKS5 proxies
-- SOCKS5 dynamic proxy
-- SSH tunnel encryption
-- Secure access to internal network services
+- Securely access internal network services with SSH tunneling

-### Key Management
+### Command Snippets
-- OpenSSH compatible—supports Ed25519, RSA, P256/EC
-- Secure local storage, never uploaded
-- One-tap quick authentication
+- Save your most-used commands for one-tap execution
+- Build your personal command library with support for variables

 ---

-## 🎯 Technical Highlights
+## BUILT FOR YOU

-- **Secure & Reliable**: End-to-end SSH encryption, private keys stored locally only, zero data collection
+- **Secure & Private**: End-to-end SSH encryption.
+Private keys are stored locally on your device.
+We collect zero data
-- **Global**: Supports 25+ languages
+- **Global Ready**: Supports over 25 languages
-- **Native Experience**: Perfectly adapted to Apple design language, responsive layout, gesture controls
+- **Native Experience**: Perfectly crafted to match Apple's design language for a seamless feel

 ---

-## 🙏 Special Thanks
+## Special Thanks

 This app is built with the following amazing open-source projects: